chiefastro/wpautotag-plugin/wpautotag/readme.txt

 == Description ==

-Auto Tag uses machine learning to automatically categorize and tag your posts.
+Automatic Tags uses machine learning to automatically categorize and tag your posts.

-Major features in Auto Tag include:
+Major features in Automatic Tags include:

 * Suggests a category for your post within the editor.